-Serving and Decanting Chateau Marjosse with Wine, Food, Pairing Tips
+Serving Chateau Marjosse with Wine, Food, Pairing Tips

 Chateau Marjosse is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Marjosse is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Chateau Marjosse Blanc can be served right out of the cellar at 14 degrees Celsius.
 The wine is perfect when paired with all types of seafood, shellfish, crab, lobster, sushi, sashimi, chicken, veal, and cheese.

 Chateau Marjosse is a nice, early drinking Bordeaux wine that sells for a very consumer-friendly price for wines of this character and level of quality.
 Chateau Marjosse is a wine to drink young, within the first few years after bottling.